hamish-milne/OHDL/Spec.md

 on (clk1 | clk2 -> 1) a++;
 on (clk1 -> 1 or clk2 -> 1) b++;
 ```

+*TODO: Signal diagram here.
+A goes from 0 to 1, followed by B*

 These signals cause `a` to increment by 1, and `b` to increment by 2, because the former uses combinational logic to combine the clocks, whereas the latter uses dual-clocked logic.
 Be aware of the extra area and (small) delay caused by using multi-clocked registers.